heavyai/heavyai-charting/README.md

 ### Linting

 Please lint all your code in `mapd-charting/`.
 The lint config file can be found in `.eslintrc.json`.
-For new new components, please fix all lint warnings and errors.
+For new components, please fix all lint warnings and errors.

 # Scripts